huzaifakhan04/truely-real-time-ai-generated-video-detection-framework-for-social-platforms/README.md

 ### Using the Extension

 1. Click the extension icon in your browser toolbar.
-2. Select a video to analyze (supports YouTube, Twitter, Facebook, and Reddit).
+2. Navigate to a video page on YouTube, Twitter/X, Facebook, or Reddit.
 3. Click "Analyze Video".
 4. View the analysis results directly in the extension popup.
-5. For detailed analysis, you can view the full report in a new tab.
+5. For detailed analysis, click "View Detailed Analysis" to see the full report.

+## Backend API

+The backend is built with FastAPI and provides the following endpoints:

+- `/download`: Downloads videos from supported platforms.
+- `/analyze`: Processes videos to detect AI manipulation.
+- `/view/{result_id}`: Shows detailed analysis results.
+- `/video/{result_id}`: Serves processed videos with detection highlights.

 ## Technical Implementation